Go up one level.

 Download the above HBG3_Arduino archive to your machine.
 Linux users can quickly untar it, but MS-Windows users will need to use 7zip (or the MUCH SLOWER built-in unzip of MS-Windows) to unzip it to a Desktop folder called HBG3_Arduino.

 Now run the arduino.exe program from the HBG3_Arduino folder.
 The Arduino IDE will then start up.
-From it's File menu, select Sketchbook, and then the version of Firmware that you want, eg. hbg3_v8.40.
+From it's File menu, select Sketchbook, and then the version of Firmware that you want, eg. hbg3_v8.56.
 A new window will pop open with the HBG3 source code shown.
 Close the old/original window now.

 Under the Tools menu, select the appropriate COM port for your connected HBG3.
 Now click on the UPLOAD button near top left.
 The system should automatically build the code and send it to your HBG3.
 If uploading fails before 100%, just click it again to retry.
 Done.

-An alternative method for updating from firmware older than v8.1 on MS-Windows, might be to install/use the ESP32 binary flasher.
+An alternative method for one-time updating from firmware older than v8.1 on MS-Windows, might be to install/use the ESP32 binary flasher.

 Speaking of the firmware, click here for a near-complete version history.